ANL

 How to track a ANL container

 Tracking a ANL container starts with confirming the prefix.
-Look at the container's left-hand corner casting plate or the painted code on the door — the four-letter ISO 6346 owner code (e.g. ANNU) is followed by six numeric digits and a single check digit.
-If the prefix matches one in the list above, the box is on a ANL bill of lading.
+Look at the container's left-hand corner casting plate or the painted code on the door — the four-letter ISO 6346 owner code is followed by six numeric digits and a single check digit.
+Blue Water Facts no longer publishes a per-carrier owner-prefix list (see /accuracy/ for why); confirm the operator via the carrier's own tracking portal or your bill of lading.
 Visit anl.com.au, navigate to the carrier's tracking or "track and trace" portal, and paste the full container number.
 The portal will return current vessel position, the next scheduled port call, the estimated time of arrival (ETA) and the most recent equipment events such as gate-in, loaded, discharged and gate-out.

 If the carrier portal does not return a result, the most likely causes are: the container has not yet been gate-in at the origin terminal, the bill of lading number is in a different format (check whether the system expects an MBL versus an HBL), or the box is moving on a partner alliance vessel rather than a ANL hull.
-In the last case, the prefix still resolves to ANL as equipment owner but the schedule data lives with the operating carrier.
+In the last case, the schedule data lives with the operating carrier, not the equipment owner.
 ANL's customer service can normally cross-reference the booking and route you to the correct alliance partner.
 Reach the carrier on +61 3 9621 1888 during European business hours.

 Related ocean carriers